temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ## Create the Worker to host your Workflow and Activities

+The Worker component plays a crucial role in our data pipeline, as it is responsible for hosting and executing Workflows and Activities.

-Create a new file called `run_worker.py` and add the following code to host the Workflows and/or Activities:
+To set up the Worker and enable the execution of our Workflows and Activities, create a new file called `run_worker.py`, and add the following code to host the Workflows and/or Activities:

 <!--SNIPSTART data-pipeline-run-worker-python-->
 <!--SNIPEND-->